 Regarding Google and even external sites, there are plenty of options available to you, here are some of them.

-Use Google ranking mastery techniques and get the website in question de-indexed (will be successful for most website types (apart from large players like Yelp Facebook YouTube and Google+))
+- Get the website in question de-indexed (will be successful for most website types (apart from large players like Yelp Facebook YouTube and Google+))

 Option 2 Dilute Google Search Results for Search Terms related to Business or Personal Name

 Counter-act Google search results by providing positive (this could also be confusing results for the searcher depending on what search term you want protected) information about yourself or your business.
 RankYa has the know-how and resources to do this type of reputation management.